-If you're yet to start your GCSEs, allow us to give you a little peek into the future...
+If you're about to start your GCSEs, let us give you a little peek into the future...

-Our GCSE forum is full of people sharing their experiences and advice on GCSE study, revision and exams.
-We asked one of them - JayJay-C19 - to share his thoughts on how to be successful at GCSE.
-He knows what he's talking about, too; he picked up a fistful of A*, A and B grades on results day in 2014.
+Our GCSEs forum is full of people sharing their experiences and advice on GCSE study, revision and exams.
+We asked one of them – JayJay-C19 – to share his thoughts on how to be successful at GCSE.
+He knows what he's talking about, too; he picked up a fistful of A*, A and B grades on results day.

 Here's what JayJay-C19 has to say about what GCSEs are like and how you can prepare.